cloud-benchmarks/cloud-benchmarks.github.io/_posts/2015-07-17-cassandra-write-performance-on-gce-and-aws.md

 Every iteration of benchmark used the following constants:

-Apache Cassandra 2.1
-- OpenJDK 7 and Oracle Java SE 8u51
+- Apache Cassandra 2.1 with OpenJDK 7 and Oracle Java SE 8u51
 - Ubuntu 14.04.1 with Juju 1.24

 We used the following hardware configurations on AWS: